XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started-using-java.md

 }
 ```

-In order to fund the account on the XRP Ledger, you can use a `FaucetClient` connected to the XRP Ledger Testnet:
+For testing and development purposes, you can use a `FaucetClient` connected to the XRP Ledger [Testnet](parallel-networks.html):

 {{ include_code("_code-samples/get-started/java/GetAccountInfo.java", start_with="// Fund the account using the testnet Faucet", end_before="// Look up your Account Info", language="java") }}